Skip to content

 5. Change to the configuration directory:

-6. In an editor, compare the new filebeat.yml configuration file to the old filebeat.yml.install-bak configuration file and add your customer-specific changes.
+6. In an editor, compare the filebeat.yml configuration file to the old filebeat.yml.install-bak configuration file.

 7. Start SEAL Filebeat: